greim/gen/src/chapters/07-recursion.md

 }
 ```

-Since `[Symbol.iterator]` has a for/of loop which calls `[Symbol.iterator]` on its children, we have recursion.
-However, we've written too much code!
+This works, but we've written too much code!
 It turns out that generators have a much easier way to do delegation.

 ## Generator delegation

-Generators have the ability to delegate to any iterable.
-Whenever we `yield* obj`, where `obj` is iterable, we inline that sequence into the sequence we're generating.
+Generators have a special syntax to delegate to any iterable.
+Whenever we `yield* obj`, where `obj` is iterable, we inline that sequence into the sequence we're currently generating.
 Read `yield* foo` as *yield all the things in foo*.
-All sorts of arbitrarily-deeply nested delegation could be happening, but in the end, the consumer just sees a flat stream.
+Even with arbitrarily-deeply nested delegation, the consumer always sees a flat stream.

 ```js
 function* a() {